joliss/markdown-rails/README.md

 ```

 Keep in mind that unlike static files dropped in `public`, you still need a
-matching route, such as `get ':action', :controller => :home` to route
+matching route, such as `get ':action', :controller => :home`, to route
 `/about` to `home#about`.

 ### Static Partial